servo/mozjs/README.md

 ## Building from Pre-built Archive

-SpiderMonkey is very large which could take a long time to compile.
-If building with default feature, `mozjs` provides a pre-built archive which can be linked against.
+SpiderMonkey is very large and can take a long time to compile.
+If building with default features, `mozjs` provides a pre-built archive which can be linked against.
 You can also create your own archive and link to it. `mozjs` currently offers two environment variables to enable this feature:

-- `MOZJS_CREATE_ARCHIVE=1` will create a SpiderMonkey binary tarball for release usage.
+- `MOZJS_CREATE_ARCHIVE=1` will create a SpiderMonkey binary archive for release usage.
 It will be created in the `target` directory.
 - `MOZJS_ARCHIVE` can be used to build against a pre-built archive.
-Using this flag compiling SpiderMonkey and the bindgen wrappers is unnecessary.
+Using this flag, compiling SpiderMonkey and the bindgen wrappers is unnecessary.
 There are two ways to use it:
    - `MOZJS_ARCHIVE=path/to/libmozjs.tar.gz`: This option will look for the archive at the local path, extract it, and then link against the static libraries included in the archive.